-- 6. Business interruption event or loss for a cyber event that causes any unplanned system outage or network interruption: The Council entered into a standalone policy with Gallagher (previously Came and Company) in 2019/20 for the provision of Cyber Liability Cover and this is renewed each August.
-Cyber Training is also offered by Gallaghers for Councillors and officers. - 7.
+- 6. Business interruption event or loss for a cyber event that causes any unplanned system outage or network interruption: The Council entered into a standalone policy with Came and Company in 2019/20 for the provision of Cyber Liability Cover and this was last renewed in August 2024. - 7.
 The Council in May 2018 assessed its risks following the introduction of GDPR and the Data Protection Act 2018 and received regular updates on implementation of the recommendations from the Internal Auditor.
 The Council in addressing and implementing the recommendations made following the Internal Audit, has implemented risk assessments, security and internal controls to meet the requirements of the Data Protection Act 2018 namely adequate provision within the Budget, the review of Data Protection related Policies, appointment of a Data Protection Officer, implementation and activation of gov.uk official emails for all Members of the Council and arranged for inclusion of an SSL Certificate, Privacy statement and consent element of the contact form on the Council's website.
 There is ongoing work to ensure compliance with the General Data Protection Regulations and in particular the electronic archiving of documents.
 The Council has received confirmation that its website is GDPR Compliant. - 8.
 In relation to the internal controls specified in the Practitioners Guide, the following comments are made:- - 8.1.
 An up to date register of assets is prepared annually and cover for the assets increased in line with insurance recommendations.
-Other than the three Bank accounts with HSBC there are no further investments held by the Council that would require recording in a register.
+Other than the now two (was three) Bank accounts with HSBC there are no further investments held by the Council that would require recording in a register.
 The Council also approves its Investment Strategy each year when considering its spending proposals and precept requirements for the next Financial Year - 8.2.
-The level of insurance cover for the various sections is reported to the Council annually by the Responsible Financial Officer as part of a review of risk and to ensure adequacy of cover; during 2021/22 a full review and formal quotations were sought from sector specific insurers to test the market.
-At its June 2021 meeting the Council entered into a further 3 year Contract with Zurich Municipal to provide its Insurance services - 8.3.
+The level of insurance cover for the various sections is reported to the Council annually by the Responsible Financial Officer as part of a review of risk and to ensure adequacy of cover; during 2024/25 a full review and formal quotations were sought from sector specific insurers to test the market.
+At its May 2024 meeting the Council entered into a further 3 year Contract with Zurich Municipal to provide its Insurance services - 8.3.
 Review of Cover supplier onboarding and prevention of fraud- This was highlighted as a recommendation by the Internal Auditor in his report dated 2 June 2021.
 Zurich Municipal do not provide this cover and mitigation against this risk is deal with in the third section of self managing risk. - 8.4.
 Zurich Insurance Group was established in 1874 and has since 1993 been providing a dedicated Municipal risk and insurance service for Parish, Town and Community Councils in England and Wales and is one of the main providers for Parish, Town and Community Councils. - 8.5.
 The Council's internal controls provide for internal audit testing to include: annual review of the internal controls in place; review of management arrangements including the insurance cover referred to in 8.2 and 8.3 above; testing of specific internal controls and reporting findings to the Council.
-The internal Auditors report and recommendations was considered by the Community Council at its June 2022 meeting.
-(Minute 30.1 refers)
+The internal Auditors report and recommendations was considered by the Community Council at its May 2024 meeting (Minute 9 1 refers).